Data Definitions

 To Top

-The proportion of first-time ninth graders who graduate from high schools in a community in four years, including the summer after their fourth year.
+The proportion of first-time ninth-graders who graduate from high schools in an area in four years, including the summer after their fourth year.
 A high school diploma is typically required for most jobs and to access higher education.
-A student’s graduation is counted towards the graduation rate of the community area or high school where that student began and finished their first year in the school district.
+A student’s graduation is counted towards the graduation rate of the area or high school where that student began and finished their first year in the school district.
 Students who transfer into CPS high schools are included with their corresponding ninth-grade cohort.
 Students who transfer out of CPS are not included in the high school graduation rate.
-The To&Through Project uses a high school graduation rate that includes students who graduated through Options schools (i.e., alternative schools).
+The To and Through Project uses a high school graduation rate that includes students who graduated through Options schools (i.e., alternative schools).
 Students who received their high school diplomas from Options schools (sometimes called alternative schools) are included in our high school graduation rates and in the denominators of college enrollment rates.
 Data on high school graduation comes from To and Through and Chicago Public Schools.
+Additionally, due to data availability, district-level data for this indicator is only presented for the entire district in years prior to 2023.
+In other words, for a district like 1A, the most recent year would show data specific to that area, whereas previous years would reflect combined data for all of District 1, encompassing both 1A and 1B.

 Household Income